microsoft/ethr/README.md

 ```
 -h                        Help
 -no                       Disable logging to a file
--o <filename>             Log to the file specified by filename.
+-o <filename>             Log to the file specified by filename
-                          By default Ethr logs to ./ethrs.log for server & ./ethrc.log for client mode
+                          Default: ethrs.log for server, ethrc.log for client, ethrxc.log for external client mode
 -debug                    Log debug output
+-ports <string>           Use custom port numbers instead of default ones
+                          Format: "Key1=Value, Key2=value, ..."
+                          Default: "control=8888, tcp=9999, udp=9999, http=9899, https=9799"
+                          Control is used for control channel communication for ethr.
+                          For protocols, base port is specified by value and other ports are calculated.
+                          Example: tcp=9999 means port for Bandwidth: 9999, CPS: 9998, PPS: 9997, Latency: 9996
+                          Note: Same ports must be used on client and server
+                          Note: This option is not valid for external client mode
 ```
 ### Server Parameters
 ```